Why you Feel Career Stuck when you want a Career Change

-If change is happening all around us, why don’t people know what to do when it comes to career change decision making.
+If change is happening all around us, why don’t people know what to do.
 Why do they feel career stuck?

-They haven’t been taught the career skills to navigate the complexities of the interaction of all the above changes with their own life, as the script of career has changed dramatically.
+Career skills haven’t been taught to navigate the complexities of the interaction of all the above changes with their own life, as the script of career has changed dramatically.